 Receipt of Taxes by the Participating Districts requires timely payment of ad valorem property taxes by property owners.
 Participating Districts in which large taxpayers are located are particularly dependent upon the timely payment of property taxes by such taxpayers.
-No individual taxpayer comprised more than 10% of the property tax base of the 2007 certified assessed valuation of DPS.
+No individual taxpayer comprised more than 10% of the property tax base of the 2007 certified assessed valuation of DPS, nor is any individual taxpayer expected to comprise more than 10% of the property tax base of the 2008 certified assessed valuation of DPS.

-The following Participating Districts report that major taxpayers owned more than 10% of the property comprising the certified assessed valuation of such Participating Districts for the 2007 levy year (2008 tax collection year): Durango 9-R, Hayden RE-1, Platte Valley RE-7, South Routt RE-3, West Grand 1-JT.
+The following Participating Districts report that major taxpayers owned more than 10% of the property comprising the certified assessed valuation of such Participating Districts for the 2007 levy year (2008 tax collection year): Durango 9-R, Hayden RE-1, Platte Valley RE-7 and South Routt RE-3.
 The majority of the major taxpayers described above are public or private companies involved in the mining or drilling industries or in the production of power.
 Property tax payments by such taxpayers could be impacted not only by each taxpayer's individual financial condition but also by events that negatively impact the energy production industry as a whole.
 It is not possible to predict whether any such events will occur that will have a material impact upon the repayment of the Program Loans.
+Comparable information for levy year 2008 (tax collection year 2009) is not yet available.